ankitpokhrel/shopctl/README.md

 giving you a quick way to interact with your store's data straight from the terminal.

 ## Installation
 Create a dummy app from the [Shopify Partners Dashboard](https://partners.shopify.com/) and get the client ID and secret.
+- Add `http://127.0.0.1/shopctl/auth/callback` to the list of Allowed redirection URL(s)
-Make sure you've [required scopes](https://github.com/ankitpokhrel/shopctl/blob/main/internal/oauth/oauth.go#L35-L47).
+- Make sure to request for [required scopes](https://github.com/ankitpokhrel/shopctl/blob/main/internal/oauth/oauth.go#L35-L47)

 Install the runnable binary to your `$GOPATH/bin`.